Do you hear this from your students?

-The Academic Skills Coaching Program provides support to help students learn effectively.
-We offer 1:1 coaching sessions, workshops, tools and tips on including procrastination, test preparation, time management, reading strategies, and more.
+The Academic Coaching Program provides support to help students learn effectively.
+We offer one-on-one coaching sessions, workshops, tools and tips on including procrastination, test preparation, time management, reading strategies, and more.

 Tim Randazzo , Director of Graduate Teaching and Student Learning Programs

 Jae Chung, Associate Director of Student Learning Programs